DAM champ: Mark Davey

 So, out of this looking at standards and best practices, one of the ideas the team had some time to go and get some good thinkers around was in terms of how people are approaching the maturity of DAM.

 Apoorv Durga was one of the original writers of the Enterprise Content Management (ECM) Maturity Model.
-The team started talking about what maturity is in DAM.
-So he took the original dimensions of the ECM Maturity Model and came up with the DAM Maturity Model.
+He along with a team of DAM industry experts started talking about what maturity is in DAM.
+They took the original dimensions of the ECM Maturity Model and came up with the DAM Maturity Model.
 And I have been the guardian of the site and the keeper of data for DAM Maturity Model since its inception.
 It’s been downloaded by 3,000 companies around the world, and some of those companies gave us anonymous information about where they actually were placed within the 15 dimensions.

 So, for instance, they quickly mapped off where they were and then they filled out a form, and the collective data that we had from there has built this thing that I was calling the DAM Zeitgeist.
 My personal experience is to benchmark actually where people are in the mix of maturity.
 And sadly, as you know from the Zeitgeist itself, the overall dynamic is ad hoc to incipient across the board and within most verticals.
 We’re seeing some spikes in optimal maturity within IT departments having an understanding of traditional technologies and then extrapolating parts of that in terms of technical specifications for companies, so there is more maturity there.